DevCycleHQ/js-sdks/sdk/nextjs/README.md

 }
 ```
 Note: You _must_ use the client SDK key of your project, not the server SDK key.
 The key is used across the server and
-the client and will be sent to the clientside to boostrap the client SDK.
+the client and will be sent to the clientside to bootstrap the client SDK.

 The DevCycleServersideProvider will:
 - fetch your project's configuration from DevCycle